Deep Learning Exploration with AI-Ready Datasets#

 1. Dataset Preparation and Exploration (10%)#

 • AI-Ready Data Utilization (4%): Demonstrates the use of the previously prepared AI-ready dataset effectively, ensuring consistency in preprocessing across models.
+The report should include a description of the input & physical meaning, their modalities, dimension.

 • Exploratory Data Analysis (EDA) (3%): Includes visualizations and summaries to understand data distribution, temporal/spatial features, or domain-specific nuances.